Swati-Kumari-Das/TravelAccomodationPlatform/README.md

 # 🌍 Travel Accommodation Website

-A full-stack web application inspired by **Airbnb**, built to enable users to list and book accommodations with ease.
-This project showcases seamless user authentication, listing creation, image upload, and a review system, all integrated into a secure and scalable architecture.
+A full-stack web application inspired by **Airbnb**, where users can **list their own accommodations** or **browse ** stays offered by others.
+The platform supports secure authentication, rich image uploads, and a review system for better trust and experience.

 ## 🚀 Features